 - show up when invited: check out the posts below for upcoming events

-This group is now meeting to read the Summary Report of the Truth and Reconciliation Commission of Canada and share our reflections together.
-Participants were asked to commit to attending all four sessions and completing the reading, which will be about 100 pages each month.
-The dates for the group will be: March 8, April 12, May 17 and June 14.
-A second group is planned for Fall 2017.
-If interested contact: Reconciliation@westwoodunitarian.ca
+This group met in 2017 to read the Summary Report of the Truth and Reconciliation Commission of Canada and share our reflections together.
+Participants were asked to commit to attending all four sessions and completing the reading, which was about 100 pages each month.
+If interested in future groups or other reconciliation related activities contact: Reconciliation@westwoodunitarian.ca

 In early 2016, Westwood was a test congregation for